ETCLabs/RDMnet/docs/getting_started/using_controller.md

     etcpal::Error result = controller.RequestResponderIds(responder_uids);
     if (result)
     {
-      // The broker's response will be forwarded to the rdmnet::ControllerNotifyHandler::HandleResponderIdsReceived(),
+      // The broker's response will be forwarded to the MyControllerNotifyHandler::HandleResponderIdsReceived()
       // callback, defined in the next snippet.
     }
   }